 Honda’s best-selling CRV is now exactly the same size as the original RX 300, and the RAV4 is even a couple of inches longer than it.
 The RX has grown in each of its successive generations, but what else is new.
 Time for a Lexus RX 250?

 The RX’s profound influence wasn’t just felt in the US either; it triggered a global phenomenon.
 I remember well the first review of it in Germany’s auto motor und sport; they raved about it; every bit as much as the American press.
 And just like in the US, Europe too quickly adopted the CUV format as the hot new thing.
 For a Japanese car to do that in Europe was a very significant thing indeed.
 Frankly, there’s no question that this makes the RX300 the most influential Japanese car in Europe, as well as the rest of the globe.
-The CUV is a global phenomena.
+The CUV is a global phenomenon.

 The CUV has been defined as a melding of mini-van and SUV.
 Well, that’s a bit of a stretch, or shrink, as the case may be.
 Whatever; but what it did do is permanently damage both categories, and hard.
 Old-school SUVs are getting mighty scarce, and the minivan category has been shrinking too for years; dating right about to the time CUVs started to sell well.
 Needless to say, anyone with several kids is better served with a mini-van, but tell that to Mommy.

 Yes, women love that high seating position.
 And everything else about it.
-Now there’s hardly a stigma attached to a man driving a CUV anymore, but let’s face it, the CUV is a female car by nature, and represents another growing phenomena in modern society: the steady rise of women professionals.
+Now there’s hardly a stigma attached to a man driving a CUV anymore, but let’s face it, the CUV is a female car by nature, and represents another growing phenomenon in modern society: the steady rise of women professionals.
 Or should I say dominance?
 And I don’t say that as an angry white man.
 Women really are the superior sex, and the CUV was made to order for them.
 So I guess my teaching moment with my son wasn’t quite complete.
 I should have said: “there, my son, is the future of the world”.